 Date Hours:

-H CANCELLATION The hirer agrees to be present during the hiring and to conform to the provisions and stipulations as in the standard Conditions of Hire, any Special Conditions of Hire, and the Conditions of Hire which comply with the Public Entertainment’s Licence.
-Regular hirers are required to give 2 working days’ notice to quit, or provide payment of one month’s hire in lieu
+H CANCELLATION The Hirer agrees to be present during the hiring and to conform to the provisions and stipulations in the standard Conditions of Hire, any Special Conditions of Hire, and the Public Entertainment Licence.
+Regular hirers are required to give 7 working days’ notice to bring this agreement to an end, or provide payment of one month’s hire in lieu

-I PENALTIES Where a breach of the conditions of hire (below) or a breach of any licence or permission that applies to the activity, requires an emergency call out by Risborough Community Centre staff, officers or their designated personnel (e.g. hired premises left unlocked after termination of hire, lighting or electrical equipment not switched off) then a £50 PENALTY FEE will apply to each respective hire.
-Payment will be required prior to any further booking (Condition 325) A lost key penalty charge also applies (see Condition 36)
+I PENALTIES Where a breach of the conditions of hire (below) or a breach of any licence or permission that applies to the activity, requires an emergency call out by Princes Risborough Town Council staff, officers or their designated personnel (e.g. hired premises left unlocked after termination of hire, lighting or electrical equipment not switched off) then a £50 PENALTY FEE will apply to each respective hire.
+Payment will be required prior to any further booking (Condition 32)

 RISBOROUGH COMMUNITY CENTRE